Inventory Restocking, Fulfillment Hub USA

 Restocking Inventory: What is it and why do you need it?

 An order-fulfillment process has various elements that can impact your relationship with customers.
 Inventory Restocking is one of those.
 It is a common term in fulfillment.
 But is it as simple as it sounds?
-Let’s break it down!
+Let’s break it down! &nbsp

 What is Inventory Restocking?

 Any product business, retail or wholesale, needs an inventory management system.
 One of the vital parts of this is inventory restocking.
-It is more than just ordering products from suppliers and stocking them on shelves.
+It is more than just ordering products from suppliers and stocking them on shelves. &nbsp

 What does Inventory Restocking consist of?

 There are various elements to consider when we talk about inventory restocking.
-Let’s have a look at them:
+Let’s have a look at them: &nbsp

 Knowing What To Restock

 Having an understanding of what items are selling faster will help you stock, manage, and optimize inventory better.
-You can stop investing in stocks that are not selling and re-think about the ones that are slow sellers.
+You can stop investing in stocks that are not selling and re-think about the ones that are slow sellers.&nbsp

 Knowing When To Restock

 It’s not always that the empty shelves are a sign to restock the inventory.
-It requires more insights into the demand of the consumers, the time it takes to receive the product, inventory management, the number of SKUs, and different stages of the supply chain.
+It requires more insights into the demand of the consumers, the time it takes to receive the product, inventory management, the number of SKUs, and different stages of the supply chain. &nbsp

-Read more about the software here.
+Read more about the software Fulfillmenthubusa.

 Knowing How To Restock

 Many factors decide how to restock the inventory.
-You have to consider inventory allocation, receiving process, and how long your team will take to make the item ready to sell.
+You have to consider inventory allocation, receiving process, and how long your team will take to make the item ready to sell. &nbsp

 Methods that you prefer to restock need to have an efficient system to manage returns.
-The way you handle returns should help you understand if the returned items are sellable and can be placed back on shelves for future sales.
+The way you handle returns should help you understand if the returned items are sellable and can be placed back on shelves for future sales.&nbsp

 Why do you need an inventory restocking system?

 A poor inventory restocking system can negatively impact your business.
 There are many challenges that you might face when you have a terrible inventory restocking system.
 It can negatively impact your business.
-Here are some of them:
+Here are some of them: &nbsp

 Inventory Stockouts

 When you fail to order inventory on time, you face inventory stockout.
-It cost you more than just money; it can lead to lost customers, canceled orders, returns, and negative customer reviews.
+It cost you more than just money; it can lead to lost customers, canceled orders, returns, and negative customer reviews. &nbsp

-A safety stock amount is needed for this, and to calculate this, you need the following information:
+A safety stock amount is needed for this, and to calculate this, you need the following information: &nbsp

-Maximum daily usage
+Maximum daily usage &nbsp

-Maximum lead time
+Maximum lead time &nbsp

-Average daily usage
+Average daily usage &nbsp

-Average lead time
+Average lead time &nbsp

-Furthermore, you can use this formula to calculate it:
+Furthermore, you can use this formula to calculate it: &nbsp

 Overstocking Inventory

 Similar to stockout, overstocking can negatively impact your brand.
-It can hamper your inventory management and can lead to dead stock, which means unsellable stock.
+It can hamper your inventory management and can lead to dead stock, which means unsellable stock. &nbsp

 Deadstock takes up unnecessary space that would have been used for other sellable items.
-It can lead you to pay more for the stock and space, ruining your resources and affecting your business growth.
+It can lead you to pay more for the stock and space, ruining your resources and affecting your business growth.&nbsp

 To get over this problem, you need insights into your sales.
-From products that are selling and those aren’t, slow-sellers, what next to order more, which products to remove, and all around it, are must-know for you to optimize your sale strategy.
+From products that are selling and those aren’t, slow-sellers, what next to order more, which products to remove, and all around it, are must-know for you to optimize your sale strategy.&nbsp

 Increased fulfillment cost

 Either you have inventory stockout or overstock, you are at a loss.
 When you don’t have enough stock and your customer orders, you have to split inventory.
-This means you have to order it from another fulfillment center, which leads to twice the shipping charges and can give your customer a bad experience.
+This means you have to order it from another fulfillment center, which leads to twice the shipping charges and can give your customer a bad experience.&nbsp

 Automate your inventory restocking with Fulfillment Hub USA

 At FHU, we operate with excellent tech-integrated systems.
-This makes it easy to track inventory in real-time, provide data and insights into restocking, analytics, and more.
+This makes it easy to track inventory in real-time, provide data and insights into restocking, analytics, and more. &nbsp

 CONTACT US